Terrastories/terrastories/documentation/CUSTOMIZATION.md

 If you want to change the default language for Terrastories, set the language on line 21 in `rails/config/application.rb`.
 To set it to Papiamentu, change this line to `config.i18n.default_locale = :pap`

 Once you are done, the language should be available the next time you start Terrastories.

+We absolutely welcome translation submissions for Terrastories!
+You can either submit a PR with your translations, or send the `yml` files to us directory.
+In the future, we'll make it possible for a community administrator to select the languages they want to have available for translation for their community members.

 ## Adding custom visual assets